4ri4Slr/3DCADFusion/README.md

 cd ../..
 ```

+2. Download the pretrained model `best_model.pth`.

-4. The demo can be executed as follows:
+3. The demo can be executed as follows:
 ```
 conda activate 3DCAD
 python run.py
 ```

+## Training

+In order to retrain the hand segmentation network execute the `train.sh` wrapper.
+This will download the GTEA hand segmentation dataset and execute the trainer.

 ## References